nf-core/website/src/content/docs/tutorials/adding_modules_to_pipelines.md

 ---
-title: 'Tutorial: Adding Modules to Pipelines'
+title: 'Adding Modules to Pipelines'
 subtitle: Quick reference of the steps needed to add a new module to a pipeline.
 ---